phetsims/equality-explorer/doc/lock-scenarios.md

 6. Before the dragged term reaches the left plate, fill the empty cell on the right plate.
 6. Verify that the dragged term and equivalent term return to their respective toolboxes.

+### Scenario 9

+1. Identify a term that appears on both plates, drag one of those terms.
+2. Verify that the equivalent term comes off the opposite plate.
+3. Release the dragged term above the plate, and above all other terms.
+4. Verify that the dragged term and equivalent term return to their respective plates.

 ### Scenario 10

-1. Identify a term that appears on both plates.
-2. Drag one of these terms.
+1. Identify a term that appears on both plates, drag one of those terms.
-3. Verify that the equivalent term comes off the opposite plate.
+2. Verify that an equivalent term comes off the opposite plate.
+3. Position the dragged term so that it overlaps a like term that will sum to zero.
-4. Release the dragged term above the plate, and above all other terms.
+4. Release the dragged term.
-5. Verify that the dragged term and equivalent term return to their respective plates.
+5. Verify that the dragged term and the term that it overlaps sum to zero.
+6. Verify that the equivalent term moves immediately to an empty cell on the opposite plate.

 ## Separate Like Terms